 Firstly, all employers need to adhere to the Tripartite Guidelines on Fair Employment Practices and consider candidates fairly for job opportunities.
 This means that before hiring a foreign worker, they must advertise on MyCareersFuture with the proper job requirements and salary.
 This is to encourage employers to hire locals first before considering hiring foreign manpower.

-The advertisement also has to be open for at least 14 consecutive days before the earliest date of S Pass application as shown below:
+The advertisement also has to be open for at least 14 consecutive days before the earliest date of S Pass application on the 15th day, as shown below:

 S Pass Is Subject To Foreign Worker Quota And Levy

-- 15% for construction, process and marine shipyard sector
+- 15% for construction, manufacturing, process and marine shipyard sector

-As for the levy rates, employers generally have to pay $450 monthly for the basic tier 1 (Up to 10% of the total workforce).
-The levy rates will increase to $650 Tier 2.
-For more details on the quota and levy rates, you can refer here.
+As for the levy rates, employers generally have to pay $550 monthly for the basic Tier 1 (Up to 10% of the total workforce).
+The levy rates will increase to $650 in Tier 2 for companies that temporarily exceed the S Pass quota.

 S Pass Eligibility Criteria